Contrabass clarinet: Contra-alto

 The contra-alto clarinet is higher-pitched than the contrabass and is pitched in the key of E♭ rather than B♭.
 The unhyphenated form "contra alto clarinet" is also sometimes used, as is "contralto clarinet", but the latter is confusing since the instrument's range is much lower than the contralto vocal range; the more correct term "contra-alto" is meant to convey, by analogy with "contrabass", that the instrument plays an octave lower than the alto clarinet.
 It is also referred to as the E♭ contrabass clarinet.
 It is the second-largest member of the clarinet family in regular use, larger than the more common bass clarinet but not as large as the B♭ contrabass clarinet.

 Like other clarinets, the contra-alto clarinet is a wind instrument that uses a reed to produce sound.
 The keys of the contra-alto are similar to the keys on smaller clarinets, and are played in the same way.
 Some contra-alto clarinet models have a range extending down to low (written) E♭, sounding as the lowest G♭ on the piano (aka G♭_{1}), while others can play down to low (written) C, sounding E♭_{1}.
+Foag Klarinetten in Germany make a contra-alto clarinet using additional thumb keys similar to a bassoon to extend the range down to a written low A, sounding C_{1}.

 The earliest contra-alto clarinets were developed in the first half of the nineteenth century; these were usually pitched in F and were called contrabasset horns, being an octave lower than the basset horn.
 Albert (probably E. J. Albert, son of Eugène Albert) built an instrument in F around 1890.
 In the late 19th and early 20th century contra-alto clarinets in E♭ finally attained some degree of popularity.

 The contra-alto clarinet is used mostly in concert bands and clarinet choirs, where it usually, though not always, plays the bass line of a piece of music.
 While there are few parts written specifically for it, the contra-alto can play the baritone saxophone part and sounds the same pitch; it is also possible to read parts written in the bass clef for instruments pitched in C (such as bassoon or tuba) as if the part were in the treble clef, while adjusting the key signature and any accidentals as necessary by adding three sharps to the music.
 It is occasionally used in jazz, and a few solo pieces have been written for it.
 The contra-alto clarinet is also used in a few Broadway pit orchestras, with its parts being written in reed books as a doubled instrument (e.g. with soprano clarinet and bass clarinet).